See my Curriculum Vitae for an overview of my professional interests.

 How I Read

 I always have my nose in far too many books.
 I prefer eBooks because I often search through my highlights.
-Furthermore, eInk readers are generally lighter and more ergonomic to use with one hand.
-They are also a joy to read in daylight and in darkness.
+Furthermore, e-ink readers are generally lighter and more ergonomic to use with one hand.
+They are easy on the eyes even with the sun overhead or in the depth of midnight.

 With a Little Help From My Friends